SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Flying Over: I've been fortunate enough to fly over the bridge just once.
 It's an amazing experience and worth every penny.
 Of the two options, I went over on a four-seater plane, but I'm sure the experience in a helicopter is just as amazing.
 Find out more about flying over on a helicopter.
 Find availability for these tours.

-Views from Below, Cruises: There are dozens of cruises every day and it's a common way to get some amazing pictures from underneath the bridge.
+Views from Below on a Cruise: There are dozens of cruises offered every day and it's a common way to get some amazing pictures from underneath the bridge.

 Here are some of my favorite Golden Gate photos from my years of living in San Francisco.